linyinfeng/cld/README.md

 The project is a homework of my Linux course, written in only one week.
 So many codes may be confusing and lacking comments because of tight development.
-I will keep maintaining the it.
+I will keep maintaining it.